Microsoft/MCW-Azure-Blockchain/Whiteboard design session/Whiteboard design session trainer guide - Azure Blockchain.md

 **Design the Blockchain Solution**

+1. What Azure services are to be used to build the Blockchain solution?

     To more easily implement the Blockchain solution, the solution will use Azure Blockchain Workbench to create the initial POC (Proof of Concept).
 After the POC is built out, the solution can be customized to better fit the customers branding and unique requirements.

-The Azure Blockchain Workbench is a POC (Proof of Concept) accelerator.
-The Workbench is based on an ARM Template that deploys a Blockchain ledger into an Azure Subscription, along with the relevant Azure services needed to build a POC application, packaged with a sample Web / Mobile UI.
-The generated application includes a web application, REST API, off-chain storage, document processing, as well as additional features.
-The Azure Blockchain Workbench tool is meant to reduce the amount of time it takes to build out a Blockchain solution; rather than spend a lot of time on Infrastructure, customers can focus more on writing Smart Contracts and customizing the system.

-The Security of the Azure Blockchain Workbench solution is managed by the integration of Azure Active Directory (Azure AD) and Azure Key Vault.
-All user accounts and credentials are managed within Azure AD.
-When those users authenticate with the Web / Mobile UI applications, Azure AD is integrated as the authentication authority; rather than custom building an authentication solution within the application to provide greater security.

     The solution built out by the Azure Blockchain Workbench incorporates the following Azure services:

     - Azure App Service Web App

     - Azure Application Insights

     - Azure Service Bus

     - Azure Key Vault

     - Azure Virtual Network

     - Virtual Machine Scale Set

     - Azure Load Balancer

     - Azure SQL Database

     - Azure Storage

+2. What Blockchain technologies will be used for the Blockchain ledger and Smart Contracts?

     The Blockchain technologies used with the default deployment of the Azure Blockchain Workbench are:

     - Ethereum Blockchain

     - Smart Contracts written in the Solidity language

+3. Come up with a high-level architecture design for the Blockchain solution that meets all the customers' needs.

+    The Azure Blockchain Workbench is a POC (Proof of Concept) accelerator.
+The Workbench is based on an ARM Template that deploys a Blockchain ledger into an Azure Subscription, along with the relevant Azure services needed to build a POC application, packaged with a sample Web / Mobile UI.
+The generated application includes a web application, REST API, off-chain storage, document processing, as well as additional features.
+The Azure Blockchain Workbench tool is meant to reduce the amount of time it takes to build out a Blockchain solution; rather than spend a lot of time on Infrastructure, customers can focus more on writing Smart Contracts and customizing the system.

+    The Security of the Azure Blockchain Workbench solution is managed by the integration of Azure Active Directory (Azure AD) and Azure Key Vault.
+All user accounts and credentials are managed within Azure AD.
+When those users authenticate with the Web / Mobile UI applications, Azure AD is integrated as the authentication authority; rather than custom building an authentication solution within the application to provide greater security.

+    _For additional information, reference the **Azure Blockchain Workbench Architecture diagram** below._

 **Azure Blockchain Workbench Architecture diagram**